Wolves Among Sheep

 Wolves Among Sheep is a music DVD released by Bleeding Through on November 15, 2005, through Trustkill Records.

-It features live footage, backstage footage from various concerts.
+It features a "career-spanning documentary," interviews with the band members, and footage of performances during the 2005 Strhess tour, in addition to footage from the band's tour in Japan, Australia, and Europe.
+The band's music videos are also present on the DVD.
+In October of 2005 a trailer for the DVD was released on the Trustkill website.

 The video has a running time of approx. 5 hours (2 hours documentary and 3 hours bonus footage).
 AFI vocalist Davey Havok makes an appearance on the DVD doing guest vocals for a couple songs.
 It was rated four stars by Punknews.org.